Yugha13/campus-food-stalls/README.md

 # 3P-LPU Project

-This is a monorepo containing both mobile and web applications.
+This is a monorepo containing both mobile and web applications with a focus on food ordering and delivery.

 ## Project Structure